Key takeaways

 Ready to make ONVIF a competitive advantage?

-ONVIF is the connective tissue of modern IP surveillance.
-The sticker on the box is the beginning of the conversation, not the end: read the DoC, mandate the right profiles for the deployment, and plan around the places where vendor SDKs still carry the advanced features.
-Done well, an ONVIF-native system is cheaper to run, easier to refresh, and future-proofed against vendor strategy changes you cannot predict today.
+ONVIF is the connective tissue of modern IP surveillance, and the sticker on the box is the start of the conversation, not the end.
+Read the DoC, mandate Profile T now that Profile S is on a 2027 clock, add G and M where the deployment needs them, watch Profile V for cloud, and plan around the places where vendor SDKs still carry the advanced features.
+Clear the NDAA and FCC filter before any of it.
+Done well, an ONVIF-native system is cheaper to run, easier to refresh, and hedged against vendor strategy changes you cannot predict today.

-Fora Soft has been building ONVIF consumers, VMS back-ends and gateways for over a decade.
-If you want to skip the learning curve, we will bring the reference architecture, the code, and the operational playbook that have shipped across retail, smart-city, industrial, courtroom, and enterprise-security projects.
+Fora Soft has built ONVIF consumers, VMS back-ends and gateways for over a decade, including the platform behind 770+ US organizations on VALT.
+If you want to skip the learning curve, we will bring the reference architecture, the code, and the operational playbook that have shipped across retail, smart-city, industrial, courtroom and enterprise-security projects.
+Deeper build notes live in our custom VMS development guide.

 Let’s turn ONVIF into an unfair advantage